jona159/e2e_TestRepo/README.md

 # JS Client

-* To connect to our Backend with the [openEO JS-Client](https://openeo.org/documentation/1.0/javascript/) please follow these Instructions:
+* In order to connect to our Backend with the [openEO JS-Client](https://openeo.org/documentation/1.0/javascript/) locally, please follow these Instructions:
   1. Execute the command `git clone https://github.com/GeoSoftII2020-21/TestRepo`
   2. Execute the command `docker-compose up`
   3. Navigate into the js-client folder